OHSICHAN/MoSSformer/README.md

-# SIGformer: Sign-aware Graph Transformer for Recommendation
+# MoSSformer : Motif-Enhanced Spectral Structures for Graph-Based Recommendation

 <!-- This is the PyTorch implementation for our SIGIR 2024 paper.  -->
 > Sichan OH, Jaekwang KIM, MoSSformer : Motif-Enhanced Spectral Structures for Graph-Based Recommendation